 Private consumption #

-This category group contains trends and conditions related to private consumption.
+This category group contains information states of trends and conditions related to private consumption.
 At present this includes real-time standardized and seasonally adjusted measures of private consumption, consumer confidence and retail sales growth.
 Survey vintages are standardized by using historical means and standard deviations on the survey level.
-The purpose of standardization based on expanding samples is to replicate the market’s information state on what was considered normal in terms of level and deviation and to make metrics more intuitive and comparable across countries.
+The purpose of standardization based on expanding samples is to replicate the market’s information on what was considered normal in terms of level and deviation and to make metrics more intuitive and comparable across countries.

 Private consumption growth #